sickgreg/OpenIPC-Adaptive-Link/README.md

 Warning: Set power levels for your transmitter appropriately in txprofiles.conf

+About the files named above.
+There are some older versions eg 42q etc still there for reference.
+Current code is in alink_drone.c

 1. Upgrade camera to latest OpenIPC with wfb_tun included (Warning: All files will be overwritten)

 `sysupgrade -k -r -n`